kartonfarkas/api_docs/source/suite/appendices/index.rst

 Special Endpoints
 -----------------

-While these endpoints are part of the REST API, only useful for Automation Center integrations.
+These endpoints are part of the REST API, but are only useful for Automation Center integrations.

 .. toctree::
    :maxdepth: 1